actondong/pythonCrawler/README.md

 # pythonCrawler
-This is a repo as the first step of my big data selt exploration.
+This is a repo as the first step of my big data self exploration.
 1. web crawler
 2. build linux computation cluster
 3. deploy pyspark program across cluster